wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

 ### Skills needed

 Everything you do as a UX designer can be learned as an adult.
-It’s not like those kids that get taught violin at age 3 and become international superstars - you can still be great at UX if you picked it up later in your career.
+It’s not like those kids that learn the violin at age 3 and become international superstars - you can still be great at UX if you picked it up later in your career.

 **Empathy and objectivity** are the primary skills you need to succeed in UX - more so than any skills in using a particular piece of software like Figma or Miro.